 New CPM section as follows:

 1 RPKI ROAs for Unallocated and Unassigned AFRINIC Address Space

-AFRINIC will create ROAs with origin AS0 for all the unallocated and unassigned address space (IPv4 and IPv6) for which it is the current administrator.
+AFRINIC will create ROAs with origin AS0 for all the unallocated and unassigned address spaces (IPv4 and IPv6) for which it is the current administrator.
 Any resource holder can create AS0 (zero) ROAs for the resources they have under their account/administration.

 An RPKI ROA is a positive attestation that a prefix holder has authorized an Autonomous System to originate a route for this prefix to the global BGP routing table.
 An RPKI ROA for the same prefixes with AS0 (zero) origin shows a negative intent from the resource holder to have the prefixes advertised in the global BGP routing table.